trpc/trpc/README.md

 ## Generating an SDK

-`ZodRPCAPI.to.sdk`You can generate an SDK from your API instance using the `.to.sdk()` method.
+`trpcAPI.to.sdk`You can generate an SDK from your API instance using the `.to.sdk()` method.
 It accepts a single argument of type:

 ```ts
 type ToSDKParams = {